 Restaurante La Barraca

-Like a lot of places, La Barraca makes the bold claim of having the best paella in the city.
+Like many places, La Barraca makes the bold claim of having the best paella in the city.
 However, in their case, there may well be some weight behind the boast.
-Originally opened by a family from the Spanish region of Valencia – the home of Paella – there are a wealth of paella types upon their menus from popular seafood options to ones including chicken, rabbit and duck.
-The style of the restaurant is true to its Valencian roots and its several dining rooms are adorned with pictures and artifacts representing the region and its signature blue and white tiles.
+Originally opened by a family from the Spanish region of Valencia—the home of paella—there is a wealth of paella types on their menu, from popular seafood options to those including chicken, rabbit, and duck.
+The style of the restaurant is true to its Valencian roots, and its several dining rooms are adorned with pictures and artifacts representing the region, along with its signature blue and white tiles.

 Borax